The Apartment of Tragic Appliances

 ~Daniel Tiffany, author of Neptune Park (Omnidawn, 2013)

-The Apartment of Tragic Appliances is a literal place in which a hapless, portable dishwasher “heats residue only to reimagine cleanliness as an art project,” a recalcitrant microwave neglects to heat, and a refrigerator dies an inconvenient, bulky death.
+The Apartment of Tragic Appliances, named as a finalist for a 2013 Lambda Literary Award, is a literal place in which a hapless, portable dishwasher “heats residue only to reimagine cleanliness as an art project,” a recalcitrant microwave neglects to heat, and a refrigerator dies an inconvenient, bulky death.
 It is also that psychic space in which we consider our loneliness, our wandering hearts, our unpacked boxes, our vulgar desires.

 In Queer Optimism: Lyric Personhood and Other Felicitous Persuasions (Minnesota, 2007), Michael Snediker worked “in the interests of felicity” to undermine the ways in which queer theory customarily privileges shame and melancholy.
 Here, in his first full-length collection of poetry, he undertakes a similar upending of expectation, acknowledging “gay sadness” but refusing to fall fully under its sway.
 The demi-tragedies of daily life are recounted by a voice that is variously wistful, giddy, bawdy, silly, and tart.